 Both of the chargers get you the satisfactory charging speeds of Level 2 chargers.
 Chargepoint says the Home Flex can get you up to 37 miles of range per hour of charge, while Enel X says the Juicebox 40 will add 12 to 60 miles of driving range per hour of charge.
 From our experiences, it depends on the type of EV you are charging and its acceptance rate.

-One important difference to note here is that the Chargepoint home charging station has flexible amperage settings from 16 amps to 50 amps.
-The Juicebox 40 only comes in a 40 amp version hench the name, but the charger does come in a 32-amp and a 48-amp version.
-The more amps you have, the faster the charge.
 While 40 amps is sufficient by today’s standards, in the future as electric vehicle technology evolves you may want your home EV charger to have more power, but you won’t be able to adapt to that need with the Juicebox.
-If you do want to have more amps, the Juicebox 48 is currently listed at $689 and must be hardwired.
+If you do want to have more amps, the Juicebox 48 is currently listed at $639.00 and must be hardwired.

 Both the Enel X app, JuicePass, and the Chargepoint app allow you to set a schedule so you charge when your electricity rates are lowest, set reminders, and track usage.
 Both apps allow you to manage charging at public and private charging stations within their networks.
 The apps are both simple and easy to use.

 The main difference between them is that Chargepoint has a much larger away-from-home charging network.
 Chargepoint is the largest charging network in the U.S. with 15,454 locations.
-Enel X has one of the a much smaller charging network in the nation.